PNG vs JPG Explained for Beginners

 What Is JPG?

-JPG is widely used for:
+JPG is commonly used for:

-- Website images
+- Website images and blog photos

 - Social media uploads

-- Product photos
+- Product photos on e-commerce sites

 What Is PNG?